prkvw/voting-dapp/blockchain/README.md

 ## Overview

 My Blockchain Dapp enables users to interact with the Ethereum blockchain by participating in a voting process for different candidates.
-Users can add candidates, cast votes, and view the current vote count for each candidate.
+Authorised Users can add candidates, and register voters.
+Voters can cast votes, and view the current vote count for each candidate.

 ## Prerequisites